darkerbit/omoribot3/USAGE.md

 - `kr`, `korean`: Korean font.
 Mostly incomplete.
 - `ch`, `cn`, `chinese`: Chinese font.

-Please be aware that these fonts are not in this repository.
-You can see the required fonts in `omoribot/text.py`.

 ## RANDOM THINGS

 - If you put `&DEBUG&` at the start of your message, it renders a debug visualisation of the first frame of the output.